-Here's what attracts people to postmillennialism: they read the Great Commission and think, "Jesus actually meant it when He said we'd make disciples of all nations."
-They're tired of eschatologies that treat the church like a rescue boat evacuating a sinking ship instead of an advancing army conquering territory for the King.
-Micro-promise: Postmillennialism isn't naive optimism—it's confidence that the Gospel actually works and that Christ's kingdom will triumph through the church before He returns.
+Here's why postmillennialism pulls people in: they read the Great Commission and hear Jesus say, "Make disciples of all nations," and they take it seriously.
+They're tired of eschatologies that treat the church like a rescue boat evacuating a sinking ship instead of an advancing army reclaiming ground for the King.
+Micro-promise: Postmillennialism isn't naive optimism—it's the simple confidence that the Gospel works and that Christ's kingdom will expand through the church before His coming.

 Sharp Edge: If your eschatology makes you more excited about escaping the world than transforming it, you might have missed Jesus' prayer that His followers would be "in the world but not of the world"—not out of the world entirely.